 Anyone who tries to limit or prevent the child from playing games is met with hostility and/or aggression.

 Relationship Signs of Video Game Addiction

 A child addicted to video gaming will want to spend less and less time with friends and family.
 For some children/teens, excessive isolation may indicate an underlying emotional problem, such as depression, is at work.

 - Conflicts with Others

-When confronted about the amount of time spend playing video games, a child will lie, blame others or become argumentative.
+When confronted with the amount of time spent playing video games, a child will lie, blame others or become argumentative.
 Over time, relationships with friends and family start to suffer from neglect.